Ajatt-Tools/gd-tools/README.md

 **Dependencies**

-This script requires [MeCab](https://taku910.github.io/mecab/) and the IPA dictionary installed.
-Both can be found on the AUR if you are on an Arch Linux system.
+This script requires [MeCab](https://taku910.github.io/mecab/) and the IPA dictionary installed. \
+If you are on an Arch Linux system you can simply install the AUR package `mecab-ipa` to obtain both.

 **Arguments**